Question:

 Water-based lubricants and vaginal moisturizers work very well.
 Lubricants will moisten the vaginal opening and lining for several hours.
 The effects of a vaginal cream can last for up to a day.

 There are several prescription non-estrogen creams available to treat vaginal dryness that have been shown to be effective.
-If the usual remedies are not effective, ask your provider to discuss them with you.
+If these are not effective, ask your provider for other options.

 Soybeans contain plant-based substances called isoflavones.
 These substances have an effect on the body that is similar to estrogen, but weaker.
 Therefore, a diet rich in soy foods may improve symptoms of vaginal dryness.
 There continues to be research in this area.
 The ideal sources or dose is not known.
 Soy foods include tofu, soy milk, and whole soybeans (also called edamame).